WHAT IS AYA?

 DELAYED DIAGNOSIS

-When a cancer diagnosis is delayed, it can result in later-stage, difficult-to-treat cancers.
+When a diagnosis is delayed, it can result in a cancer that is later-stage and more, difficult -to -treat and cure.

-- Not knowing their risk or family medical history.
+- Not knowing their family medical history, especially if there is a cancer predisposition.

-- Engaging in riskier behavior such as sun or tanning bed exposure, smoking, sex, obesity, poor nutrition, and lack of exercise
+- Engaging in riskier behavior such as sun or tanning bed exposure, missing immunizations, smoking, poor nutrition, and lack of exercise

-- Discomfort or intimidation talking to individual doctors
+- Having discomfort or intimidation talking to doctors

 NON ADHERENCE